MisterVal777/C--Live-Project/README.md

             return bytes;
         }

-### Style CRUD Pages Part 1: Style the Create and Edit Pages for BlogPhoto model.
+### Style CRUD Pages Part 1: Style the Create and Edit Pages for BlogPhoto model.<br>
-Custumer requirements.
+Custumer requirements.<br>
-Header to display "Create BLog Photo". style the submit and BAck to List buttons.
+Header to display "Create BLog Photo".<br>
+style the submit and BAck to List buttons.<br>
-Add place holders in the input fields.
+Add place holders in the input fields.<br>
-Place the form in a centered container.
+Place the form in a centered container.<br>
-When the user selects a file, display the file in the form so that the user can see the imade that is uploaded.
+When the user selects a file, display the file in the form so that the user can see the imade that is uploaded.<br>

-#Creat page
+#Creat page<br>

       <body style="background-color: #000000">
           <div class="blogphoto-create-h4container">